Head and Neck Cancers We Treat

 Overview

-Head and neck cancers are cancers that start in areas of the mouth (such as the lips, gums, tongue and roof of the mouth), the pharynx (throat), voice box (larynx), nose and sinuses, saliva glands, skin and thyroid gland.
+Head and neck cancers start in the mouth (including the lips, gums, tongue and roof of the mouth), the pharynx (throat), the voice box (larynx), the nose and sinuses, the salivary glands, the skin and the thyroid gland.

 We treat a wide range of head and neck cancers, including: